mvolkmann/blog/src/smalltalk/01-overview.md

 target="_blank">Open Smalltalk Virtual Machine</a>.
 Pharo Smalltalk has its own VM which is a fork of the Open Smalltalk VM.

+The Cuis Smalltalk base image is almost entirely implemented in Smalltalk.

 The Cuis mascot is southern mountain cavy which is a "tailless rodent with short, speckled, greyish-yellow fur, fading to pale grey on the underparts."
 They look similar to a mouse, but grow to around eight inches in length.